WSYX

 WSYX (channel 6) is a television station in Columbus, Ohio, United States, affiliated with ABC, MyNetworkTV and Fox.
-It is owned by Sinclair Broadcast Group, which provides certain services to Roar station WTTE (channel 28, owned by Cunningham Broadcasting) and Chillicothe-licensed CW affiliate WWHO (channel 53, owned by Manhan Media) under separate local marketing agreements (LMAs).
-However, Sinclair effectively owns WTTE as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-The three stations share studios on Dublin Road in Grandview Heights (with a Columbus mailing address); WSYX's transmitter is located in the Franklinton section of Columbus.
+It is owned by Sinclair Broadcast Group alongside CW affiliate WWHO (channel 53) and operated with WTTE (channel 28).
+The three stations share studios on Dublin Road, northwest of downtown Columbus; WSYX's transmitter is located in the Franklinton section of the city.

 History

-The station began operations on September 29, 1949, as WTVN, Columbus' second television station.
+The station began operations on September 29, 1949, as WTVN, Columbus's second television station.
 At its launch, the station was owned by Picture Waves Inc., a company controlled by Toledo-based attorney and investor Edward Lamb; Lamb also owned WICU-TV in Erie, Pennsylvania, which went on the air six months earlier.
 WTVN was an affiliate of the DuMont Television Network at its inception, and was one of only three primary affiliates of that network; it also carried a secondary affiliation with ABC.
 Channel 6 became a full-time ABC affiliate in 1955, after DuMont closed down its operations.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 The station was first housed within the Lincoln-LeVeque Tower in Downtown Columbus until 1952, when it moved into a new facility on Harmon Avenue in Franklinton.
 Channel 6's present home, on Dublin Road near the Columbus–Grandview Heights border, has been in operation since 1978.

 In March 1953, Picture Waves sold WTVN to Radio Cincinnati, Inc., the broadcasting interests of the Taft family of Cincinnati.
 The following year, Radio Cincinnati purchased WHKC radio (610 AM) in Columbus from the publishers of the Cleveland Plain Dealer, renaming that station WTVN (AM) and subsequently adding a "-TV" suffix to channel 6's call sign.
 Radio Cincinnati would later become the Taft Broadcasting Company, and Taft would launch a second radio station in Columbus, WTVN-FM (96.3 FM, now WLVQ), in April 1960.

 In the early 1970s, Taft's common ownership of WTVN-TV and WKRC-TV (channel 12) in Cincinnati was given protection under a "grandfather clause" by the Federal Communications Commission (FCC) from its newly enacted "one-to-a-market" rule.
 The ordinance prohibited television stations with overlapping signals from sharing common ownership while protecting existing instances.
 WKRC-TV's signal provided at least secondary coverage to much of the southern portion of the Columbus market.
 One of WTVN-TV's competitors, Crosley/Avco-owned WLWC (channel 4, now WCMH-TV), was given grandfathered protection through a similar situation with sister stations in Dayton and Cincinnati.